 There are currently several documents defining MPEG related MIME types:

-RFC 3003 defines the audio/mpeg type
+RFC 3003 defines the audio/mpeg type,

-RFC 3640 defines the video/mpeg-4 generic type
+RFC 3640 defines the video/mpeg-4 generic type,

-RFC 5691 and RFC 6295 define the audio/mpeg-4 generic type
+RFC 5691 and RFC 6295 define the audio/mpeg-4 generic type,

-RFC 4337 defines the MIME subtype "mp4" allowing the description of resources of type "video/mp4", "audio/mp4" and "application/mp4" (and the
+RFC 4337 defines the MIME subtype "mp4" allowing the description of resources of type "video/mp4", "audio/mp4" and "application/mp4", and

-RFC 6381 defines two sub-parameters ("codecs" and "profiles") in particular for the above types
+RFC 6381 defines two sub-parameters ("codecs" and "profiles") in particular for the above types.

 Current practices

-Several options are currently used to provide in-advance signaling:
+Several options are currently used to provide advance signaling:

 Use of the low-level MIME sub-parameters

-This option consists in using one or more MIME sub-parameters to describe the different required capabilities (pre-decoding, decoding, and post-decoding).
-It is the mostly used options today because it has the advantages of enabling a progressive, detailed, compact and almost human readable signaling.
+This option consists of using one or more MIME sub-parameters to describe the different required capabilities (pre-decoding, decoding and post-decoding).
+It is the mostly used option today because it has the advantages of enabling a progressive, detailed, compact and almost human-readable signaling.

 Post-decoding requirements are indicated in the ISO base media file format with restricted schemes.
 For example, the 'resv' sample entry type can be used for video tracks that require certain post-decoding operations.
 The SchemeTypeBox includes a four-character code that specifies which type of post-processing is required.
 OMAF [MPEG N16950] includes the possibility for indicating many scheme types in the CompatibleSchemeTypeBox.
 It has been suggested to specify schemetypes MIME parameter as follows: